dadiRohan/LaravelTips/README.md

 You can create custom error pages by creating Blade views in the resources/views/errors directory.
 For example, create a 404.blade.php file for handling 404 errors.

+###Laravel 2025 Notes
+1. Latest Version & Updates:
+Laravel continues to release regular updates; check laravel.com for the latest version and features.
+Improved performance, security, and developer experience in recent releases.

+2. Core Features:
+MVC Architecture: Clean separation of concerns.
+Eloquent ORM: Simplifies database operations.
+Blade Templating: Fast, secure, and easy-to-use view engine.
+Routing: Flexible and expressive route definitions.
+Middleware: Easy request filtering and modification.
+Authentication & Authorization: Built-in scaffolding and policies.

+3. Modern Development Tools:
+Artisan CLI: Automate tasks, migrations, and code generation.
+Laravel Mix/Vite: Asset compilation and management.
+Testing: PHPUnit integration for unit and feature tests.

+4. Ecosystem:
+Laravel Breeze, Jetstream, Fortify: Authentication scaffolding.
+Laravel Nova: Admin panel.
+Laravel Horizon: Queue monitoring.
+Laravel Sanctum & Passport: API authentication.

+5. Best Practices:
+Use environment variables for configuration.
+Follow PSR standards and Laravel conventions.
+Write tests for critical features.
+Use queues and jobs for heavy tasks.

+6. Deployment:
+Use tools like Laravel Forge, Envoyer, or Docker for deployment.
+Optimize with caching, config caching, and route caching.

+7. Community & Resources:
+Extensive documentation and tutorials.
+Active community on forums, Discord, and GitHub.

+8. Trends in 2025:
+Increased use of Laravel with modern frontend frameworks (React, Vue, Inertia.js).
+More focus on API development and microservices.
+Enhanced support for serverless and cloud-native deployments.